-From 1996-2008 she had funding from the Department of Defense (DAMD17-96-1-6215) and the National Cancer Institute (RO1CA72076) to examine the use and outcomes of mammography services in older women.
-Currently, she is PI of an NCI funded study (R01CA133069) to estimate the risks of bowel and bladder toxicities after radiation among older women diagnosed with gynecologic cancers.
-She has over 110 publications and book chapters and serves on numerous institutional and external committees.
+Since 1996, she has had funding as PI from the Department of Defense (DAMD17-96-1-6215) and the National Cancer Institute (RO1CA72076) to examine the use and outcomes of mammography services in older women and to estimate the risks of bowel and bladder toxicities after radiation among older women diagnosed with gynecologic cancers (R01CA133069).
+Currently, she is a co-investigator on grant funded studies that examine patient centered outcomes in the elderly (R24HS022134 Goodwin PI), comparative effectiveness of cancer therapies in Texas (RP01207-02 Goodwin PI), rehabilitation research using large databases (R24HD065 Ottenbacher PI) and the role of nurse practitioners in the primary care of older adults (R01HS20642 Kuo PI).
+Dr. Freeman has over 135 publications and book chapters and has served on numerous institutional and external committees.

 Dr. Freeman is also active in the development and direction of research training programs for all levels of trainees in clinical and health services research.
 In addition to her leadership roles in the ITS Education Office, she serves as Research Director of the UTMB's K12 Women's Health Research Scholars Program (A Berenson PI) , Associate Director for Training in the Sealy Center on Aging, and Vice Chair for Faculty Development in the Department of Internal Medicine.
-She is a member of the Graduate School of Biomedical Sciences, where serves as Director of the Health Services Research Track within the Clinical Science Graduate Program.
-In the Population Health Sciences program, she directs courses (Methods in Health Services Research, Outcomes Research, Health Policy & Management) and supervises or has supervised over 25 students in their dissertation/thesis research.
+She is a member of the Graduate School of Biomedical Sciences, where she serves as Director of the Health Services Research Track within the Clinical Science Graduate Program.
+In the Population Health Sciences program, she has directed courses (Methods in Health Services Research, Outcomes Research, Health Policy & Management) and supervised or co-supervised over 30 students in their dissertation/thesis research.
 In 2005, she was recognized by the GSBS Graduate Student Organization with the Distinguished Teaching Award.

 Current Phase I Scholars